 Sometimes these cheap sensors give errors in an erratic way, then work again, then stop again, and so on.
-In this tutorial, you’ll learn how to fix them by adding a 10K resistor to the trigger pin.
+In this tutorial, you’ll learn how to fix them by counting the milliseconds using millis() instead delayMicroseconds().

 - Spread Spectrum Phased Array Sonar

 In this tutorial, Graham Chow shows us how to hack two HC-SR04 ultrasonic sensors to build a spread spectrum phased array.

 - Making a better HC-SR04 Echo Locator